About the Groups Tool

 Users can belong to multiple groups within the same course.
 For example, each user can simultaneously belong to a group for class projects, a group for special interest discussions, and a group for advanced users.
 Each group can have its own discussion forums, assignments, and locker area to work in.
 You can grade members of groups individually or as a team.

-Get Started with the Groups Tool
+Get Started with Groups

 Using Groups with Activities